 Publishing to the marketplace

-Once a model has a real walk-forward edge, calibration, and a sample of live picks, the Publish flow at the top of the canvas turns it into a live, public artifact.
+Once a model has shown a real edge on seasons it never trained on, honest confidence, and a track record of live picks, the Publish button at the top of the canvas turns it into a live, public model.
 Published models appear on the picks pages and on the leaderboards.
-If you want to monetize, the same flow lists the model on the marketplace, where other users subscribe for a share of revenue.
-The marketplace ranking algorithm uses rolling cover rate, sample size, and CLV — not just headline win rate — so a model with a small but genuine edge over many bets ranks above a tiny-sample lottery winner.
+If you want to make money off it, the same flow lists it on the marketplace, where other users follow it for a share of revenue.
+Listings are ranked by recent cover rate, how many bets they have made, and closing line value — not just a flashy win rate — so a model with a small but genuine edge over many bets ranks above someone who got hot for a week.

 Where this fits the broader Shark Snip stack